tomprimozic/type-systems/algorithm_w/README.md

 delays occurs checks and level adjustments.
 It can deal with recursive types, which arise often while type checking objects, by marking types during unification.
-Oleg describes a further optimization that could be performed by condensing the sequences of type links as we follow them, yet our `generalize` function takes care of that problem.
+Oleg describes a further optimization that could be performed by condensing the sequences of type links as we follow them, but our `generalize` function takes care of that problem.

 References